Hermeneutics: The Art of Biblical Interpretation

 Scripture will back up Scripture – don't try and formulate a belief based on a single Bible verse (2 Pet 1:20, 3:3).
 On earth, we won't know the full counsel of God, however He does expect us to apply the knowledge, insight and understanding we do have.
 Inaccurate and unbalanced interpretation has resulted in heresies and the formation of cults and sects.

-See also: application, Bible, cults, heresy, interpretation, law of first mention, sects, teaching.
+See also: application, Bible, cults, heresy, interpretation, knowledge, law of first mention, sects, teaching.